MattGet/MattGet/README.md

 ## &#x270d; Projects & Hobbies

-In my classes I have worked on a few projects including my version of a [JavaFX Drawing App](https://github.com/MattGet/BrickPaint) inspired by MS Paint
-and a command line [Tic Tac Toe Game](https://github.com/MattGet/CSC121-TicTacToe) written in C++ that features a diffiult (but not impossible) AI opponent
+In my classes I have worked on a few projects including my version of a [JavaFX Drawing App](https://github.com/MattGet/BrickPaint) inspired by MS Paint, a web-based [Citation Engine](https://github.com/MattGet/Svelte-Citation) built with Sveltekit and a NoSQL backend, and a command line [Tic Tac Toe Game](https://github.com/MattGet/CSC121-TicTacToe) written in C++ that features a diffiult (but not impossible) AI opponent

 You can also find me contributing to [Valpo Robotics](https://github.com/ValpoRoboticsTeam) (private repo) or the [Valpo ACM Project](https://github.com/valpo-acm/f22-game/tree/matts-testing-branch)